 This section includes information on options for increasing the conspicuity of aids to navigation structures.

-llumination of Structures
+Illumination of Structures

 Illumination of structures can provide an important AtoN function.
 Illumination of fixed structures is frequently called flood‐lighting or facade‐lighting.

 The purpose of structure illumination is to assist the mariner to positively identify the object and to allow estimation of distance and relative position to the object.
 Illumination can be direct or indirect and can be used on structures, signs and daymarks and is considered complimentary to the main aid to navigation light.